-In fact, during a recent presentation at the Intapp Connect conference, Bret D. Chapman, the Chief Administrative Officer at Husch Blackwell LLP, revealed that recent adjustments to billing, leakages, and the work in progress cycles at his firm increased overall revenue by 29 percent in just one year.
+In fact, during a presentation at the Intapp Connect conference, Bret D. Chapman, the Chief Administrative Officer at Husch Blackwell LLP, revealed that recent adjustments to billing, leakages and the work-in-progress cycles at his firm increased overall revenue by 29 percent in just one year.

 Most firms use a CRM system to track customer relationships, but where do those customers come from?
 Analytics, when paired with marketing data, makes it easier to understand the cycle of client acquisition, including what campaigns were most effective and how clients choose your firm over another.